-In Year 3, students are in industry for five months.
-The placement runs from April to August inclusive.
+In Year 3, students go on work placement from January.
 Placements for students are organised on a country-wide basis with a particular focus on Cork and Dublin.
-Students have been placed in France, Germany, Sweden and the USA.
+Students have also obtained placement in other countries such as France, Germany, Sweden and the USA.

-Suitably qualified graduates are eligible to apply for postgraduate research degrees at Master's (MSc) or Doctoral (PhD) level where further specialisation in your preferred area of computing is possible.
-Suitably qualified graduates may also apply to:
+Suitably qualified graduates may also apply for: postgraduate research degrees at Masters (MSc) or Doctoral (PhD) level where further specialisation in your preferred area of Computer Science is possible.
+Suitably qualified graduates may also apply for these taught programmes:

-- > MSc in Software Development (Taught)
+- > MSc in Software Architecture & Design

-- > MSc in Information Security (Taught)
+- > MSc in Information Security

-- > MSc in Information Design & Development (Taught)
+- > MSc in Information Design & Development

-- > MSc in Cloud Computing (Taught)
+- > MSc in Cloud Computing

-You will have career opportunities in Cork, Ireland and abroad, with large multinationals (such as IBM, EMC, Intel, Tyco), and also with smaller Irish companies.
-Other graduates have taken jobs within large IT departments in companies within the Chemical, Pharmaceutical or Food Industry.
+You will have career opportunities in Cork, Ireland and abroad, with large multinationals (such as IBM, EMC, McAfee, Johnson Controls), and also with smaller Irish companies.
+Graduates have also found employment within large IT departments in companies within the Chemical, around the world.

+Pharmaceutical or Food Industry.
 Graduates have also moved into roles in System Administration and Software Testing.
 A percentage of graduates from the programme chose to take up jobs in the Software Industry abroad.
 Software Development graduates work in a diverse range of roles.

+Helen Fagan

+Department of Computer Science

-Helen Fagan Department of Computing T: 021 433 5119 E: helen.fagan@cit.ie
+T: 021 433 5119

+E: helen.fagan@cit.ie